Audit and Assurance Council Members

 In addition to his IoD Fellow and Chartered Director qualifications, Bryan is also a Chartered Engineer, BCS, IDM and CIM Fellow, CISI Member and holder of the ACCA Certified Diploma in Accounting & Finance.
 Bryan's international executive career was primarily with IBM Corporation and previously with Nestle.

 Jane Fuller is a Fellow of the CFA Society of the UK and serves on its Financial Reporting and Analysis Committee.
 She is co-director of the Centre for the Study of Financial Innovation, an independent think-tank in financial services, and her most recent report, 'A Level Playing Field for Investment Research?' was published in October 2017.
 Jane is a former Financial Editor and Lex writer at the Financial Times, where she spent 19 years.
 She left in 2005 to found a consultancy, Fuller Analysis, where her advisory work focuses on savings and investment - including the online investment manage, Nutmeg - and accounting and corporate governance.
+Jane also works as consulting partner at the strategic communications consultancy, Vico Partners.
 She continues to train FT journalists and is a columnist with Accounting & Business, the ACCA magazine.

 Kari is a senior Audit Partner with Deloitte, focused to serving clients in the FTSE 100.